whigg/Cartosat-1-DEM-Mosaic/README.md

 2) DEMFIlterRef (It has function to invoke the mosaic methods)
 3) SIPS (Satellite Image Processing System - It reads the tiff into binary form along with the required meta-data population)

 All the three mosaic methods use "gdal_translate" command to crop the mosaic output to an ROI extent.
+In this work, ROI extent is 1 degree x 1 degree (i.e., 110x 110 sq.km approximately).